At over 5,000 words, this guide takes a deep dive into the world of VPN routers.

 While it may seem a bit complex to some, the truth is that anybody can use a VPN router – regardless of your experience level.
 In this VPN router guide, we’ll cover different setup options, the best VPN routers for different situations, as well as configuring a VPN router for policy-based routing and a kill switch.

-But before we dive in, perhaps you are asking yourself, why do I need a VPN router?
+Perhaps you are asking yourself, why do I need a VPN router?
 Well, here are a few reasons to consider:

 - Block ads and tracking on your entire network through the VPN